 An estimated 90-95 per cent of released balloons will rise to an altitude of three kilometres and burst into small fragments.
 The remaining balloons may float many miles before descending to the ground or sea semi-inflated.

 Even small-scale releases and balloon races may have a serious effect on the environment and animals - the balloons are often not adequately inflated and the attached strings, ribbons may entangle animals.
 Many such balloons are also intentionally weighted with tags, further increasing the likelihood of it landing at sea or in the countryside.

 Sky lanterns pose a fire hazard to dry standing crops, stacks of hay or straw, forestry and farm buildings, thatched cottages and other buildings.

-The Chief Fire Officers Association have called for the a review of sky lantern releases, after evidence emerged that a sky lantern caused a major fire at a plastic recycling centre in Smethwick, West Midlands.
+The Chief Fire Officers Association have called for a review of sky lantern releases, after evidence emerged that a sky lantern caused a major fire at a plastic recycling centre in Smethwick, West Midlands.

 In exceptional circumstances balloon releases from Council owned land and premises, may be considered if they are for scientific or research purposes, for example, weather balloons.

 In determining such requests the Council will expect that supporting evidence is provided identifying any risk and/or any hazards to the environment together with any appropriate mitigation measures.